sylvaticus/MITx_6.86x/Unit 00 - Course Overview, Homework 0, Project 0/Unit 00 - Course Overview, Homework 0, Project 0.md

 For example the vector [-2,0] could refer to the vector from the point (4,2) to the point (2,2) but could also represent the vector going from (6,4) to (4,4).

-Vectors whose starting point is the origin are called "position vectors" and they define the coordinates in the n-space of the points where they arrive to.
+Vectors whose starting point is the origin are called _position vectors_ and they define the coordinates in the n-space of the points where they arrive to.

 ### Vector projections